chourouk-sun/customer-segmentation/README.md

 🟣 Mixed Segment (Cluster 3): A diverse group with variable spending habits.
 May be worth A/B testing or segmenting further by gender, profession, or location to find smaller actionable subgroups.

+# 📬 Communication :
+Use age-appropriate channels:
+ -Social media for young groups.
+ -Email/phone for older groups.

+# 🧪 A/B Testing:
+Test promotions tailored to each group, then analyze ROI.
+   - Cluster 1 & 2: Offer exclusive new products to retain high-spending young customers.
+   - Cluster 0 & 3: Launch awareness campaigns and email follow-ups to encourage engagement.
+   - Cluster 5 & 4: These are low-income, low-spending customers.
+Limit marketing budget here.